IBM/store-and-access-documents-securely/README.md

 1. User(end user/bank official) access the application.
 2. User registration/login to the application.
 3. Front end application accesses.
-- Savings account service to get Savings Account details.
+- The savings account service to get savings account details.
-- Loan account service to apply/get loan account details.
+- The loan account service to apply/get loan account details.
-- Approval service (Bank official) to approve/reject savings account and loan account requests.
+- The approval service (bank official) to approve/reject savings account and loan account requests.
-4. The services (Savings Account, Loan Account and Approval) use Data Access Service and Cloud Object Storage services to store/retrieve account details and documents to database and Object Storage.
+4. The services (savings account, loan account and approval) use data access service and document access service to store/retrieve account details and documents to database and IBM Cloud Object Storage.
 5. Database to store account details.
-6. Object storage to store user documents.
+6. IBM Cloud Object Storage to store user documents.
-7. Documents are encrypted in Cloud Object .
+7. Documents are encrypted in IBM Cloud Object Storage.

 ## Prerequisites
 - [IBM Cloud account](https://cloud.ibm.com/)